pacharanero/checktick/docs/user-management.md

   - Actions are audit-logged.

 - Survey users: `/surveys/{slug}/users/`
+  - **Only available for organization surveys**.
+Individual users cannot access this page.
   - Owners, org admins (if the survey belongs to their org), and survey creators can add/update/remove survey members.
   - Survey viewers see a read-only list.
   - Actions are audit-logged.